turbaevsky/indicators/doc/PI_DB_TS.md

 As part of the requirements gathering process, we will need to obtain specifications for the key reports and dashboards.
 These will be built using SQL Server Reporting Services (SSRS) reports.

-Business intelligence and data analytics _might_ be facilitated using Microsoft Power BI.
+Business intelligence and data analytic _might_ be facilitated using Microsoft Power BI.
 This includes a website element for publishing and sharing dashboards and reports, as well as a suite of BI tools, which include a standalone design application (Power BI Designer) and a number of add-ins for Excel (Power Pivot, Power View and Power Query).
 Consideration for this approach has been made over other BI products due to:

 -	Native integration with our existing technology stack
 -	A majority fit with requirements that have already been identified